-Socio-cultural influences on the adolescents - teenagers are influenced by social relationships in the family, neighbourhood, community, country and the world.
+Socio-cultural influences on the adolescents influenced teenagers are bv social relationships in the family, neighbourhood, community, country and the world.
 The family and socialization - patterns of parenting, parental control techniques; role of siblings and grandparents.
 Development of peer relationships and friendship patterns.
 Development of gender roles and stereotypes.
 Role of school and teachers on the social and emotional development of the teenager.
 Preparation for career.